chrispypatt/EE5351-Applied-Parallel-Programming/Machine Problems/MP0/README.md

 ## Arguments
 - *No arguemnts*
-   - The application will create two randomly initialized vectors to add.
+   - the application will create two randomly initialized vectors to add.
 - *One argument*
    - the application will use the random initialization to create the input vectors, and write the device-computed output to the file specified by the argument.
 - *Two arguments*